 Mrs Tara Mtuy

 I received my MPH with a focus in social and behavioral science from Boston University.
 My research expereince started at Massachusetts General Hospital in Boston working on schizophrenia research.
 In 2004 I moved to Tanzania working with the Harvard School of Public Health on HIV research (microbicides and PREP).
 I joined LSHTM in 2007 continuing my work in Kilimanjaro, Tanzania which has covered projects related to HIV, Trachoma and THRiVE (increasing research capacity in Tanzania).
+My PhD work at LSHTM is in global health and development looking at Maasai response to MDA for trachoma in Tanzania.
+I am intersted more broadly in the contribution of social science to NTD and emerging infection control research, and global health policy tackling health inequalities.

 I am currently managing the LSHTM/KCMC Eye Health Programme in Moshi, Tanzania with projects on the immunological determinants of trachoma, microbial keratitis and Portable Eye Examination Kit (PEEK).
 I am also doing a PhD, "Maasai Response to Mass Drug Administration for Trachoma in a Changing Political Economy in Tanzania".